Add to your Claude Code skills

 }

-Claude Desktop — add to claude_desktop_config.json with the same config as above.
+Claude Desktop: add to claude_desktop_config.json with the same config as above.

-Requires .NET 9 SDK.
+Requires .NET 9 SDK and the base game.

 PowerShell (recommended):